In the Mood: Other versions

+Miller and band perform a version of the song in the 1941 film Sun Valley Serenade.

 In February 1944, the Glenn Miller RCA Victor Bluebird 1939 studio recording of "In the Mood" was released as a V-Disc, one of a series of recordings sent free by the U.S. War Department to overseas military personnel during World War II.
 A second version recorded by Glenn Miller's Overseas Band in 1945, was released in May 1948.
 A new recording by Glenn Miller with the American Band of the Allied Expeditionary Forces (AEF) was broadcast to Germany in 1944 on the radio program The Wehrmacht Hour.

 This piece of music was not new in Europe.
 The first Swiss record of "In the Mood" were released in April 1940 by Teddy Stauffer und seine Original Teddies in Zurich.
-Another interpretation was made by Ernst van't Hoff in February 1941 in Berlin.
+Another interpretation was made by Ernst van 't Hoff in February 1941 in Berlin.

 In 1951 a Ferranti Mark 1 computer at the University of Manchester played "In the Mood", one of the first songs to be played by a computer, and the oldest known recording of digitally generated music.

 In December 1959, the rendition of "In the Mood" that Ernie Fields and his Orchestra recorded peaked at number 4 by means of the Billboard popular hit parade and number 7 by means of both the Rhythm and Blues and the Cash Box hit parades.

-Jerry Lee Lewis, under the alias of The Hawk, recorded an instrumental version of "In the Mood" in 1959.
-For contractual reasons, the track was released in the USA on the Phillips label, a subsidiary of the Sun Records label owned by Sam Phillips.
+Bette Midler covered the song on her album "The Divine Miss M" in 1973, with additional lyrics by herself and Barry Manilow.
+It was released as a single in 1974 and reached #51 on the Billboard Hot 100 chart.

 Jonathan King, under the name Sound 9418 released his version in 1976 which reached No. 46 on the UK Singles Chart.